Aethylred/dynaguppy/README.md

 This is correct for a stable and consistent operating system.

-This situation has been intractible for this project, hence a neutral position will be taken.
+This situation has been intractable for this project, hence a neutral position will be taken.
 Ruby will be used as it is installed as a dependency of Puppet (as a package from the distribution package repository).
 The Ruby module included with Dynaguppy will only be used to configure the Ruby environment.

 Do not be surprised if this changes through the development of Dynaguppy.